 Contributing to your spouse's super could have big benefits.
 For instance, if your spouse is a low income earner or doesn't work, you may be eligible for a tax offset of up to \$540 a year for contributions you've made on their behalf.
+Contributions you make to your spouse's super are treated as their non-concessional contributions, whether or not you're eligible for the super tax offset.
 Of course, there's the long term benefit of helping to build a valuable retirement nest egg, too.